50 Things Every Local Needs To Do In Delhi That’ll Make You Love The City Even More!

 34. Go On A Dilli Darshan Via HoHo

 If you’re looking to experience the various sights and sounds of Delhi all in a day’s time, use the Hop On Hop Off tourist bus service.
-You can board and deboard as per your convenience and discover Delhi through the day.
+You can board and deboard at your convenience and discover Delhi throughout the day.
 So gear up for some Dilli darshan!

 35. Enjoy An Afternoon Affair With Art